-The LTM4620 is a dual-output standalone nonisolated switching mode DC/DC power supply.
-It can provide two 13A outputs with few external input and output capacitors and setup components.
-This module provides precisely regulated output voltages programmable via external resistors from $0.6V{DC}$ to $2.5V{DC}$ over 4.5V to 16V input voltages.
-The typical application schematic is shown in Figure 23.
-See Note 8 in the Electrical Characteristics section for output current guideline.
+The LTM4628 is a dual-output standalone nonisolated switching mode DC/DC power supply.
+It can provide two 8A outputs with few external input and output capacitors and setup components.
+This module provides precisely regulated output voltages programmable via external resistors from $0.6V{DC}$ to $5V{DC}$ over 4.5V to 26.5V input voltages.
+The typical application schematic is shown in Figure 28.

-The LTM4620 has dual integrated constant-frequency current mode regulators and built-in power MOSFET devices with fast switching speed.
-The typical switching frequency is 500 kHz.
-For switching-noise sensitive applications, it can be externally synchronized from 400 kHz to 780 kHz.
+The LTM4628 has dual integrated constant-frequency current mode regulators and built-in power MOSFET devices with fast switching speed.
+The typical switching frequency is 550kHz.
+For switching-noise sensitive applications, it can be externally synchronized from 400kHz to 780kHz.
 A resistor can be used to program a free run frequency on the f{SET} pin.
 See the Applications Information section.

-With current mode control and internal feedback loop compensation, the LTM4620 module has sufficient stability margins and good transient performance with a wide range of output capacitors, even with all ceramic output capacitors.
+With current mode control and internal feedback loop compensation, the LTM4628 module has sufficient stability margins and good transient performance with a wide range of output capacitors, even with all ceramic output capacitors.

 Current mode control provides cycle-by-cycle fast current limit and foldback current limit in an overcurrent condition.
-Internal overvoltage and undervoltage comparators pull the open-drain PGOOD outputs low if the output feedback voltage exits a $\pm 10\%$ window around the regulation point.
-As the output voltage exceeds 10% above regulation, the bottom MOSFET will turn on to clamp the output voltage.
-The top MOSFET will be turned off.
-This overvoltage protect is feedback voltage referred.
+Internal overvoltage and undervoltage comparators pull the open-drain PGOOD outputs low if the output feedback voltage exits a $\pm 7.5\%$ window around the regulation point.
+If the output voltage exceeds 10% above its normal operating point then the bottom power MOSFET will try to clamp the output to protect it.

 Pulling the RUN pins below 1.1V forces the regulators into a shutdown state, by turning off both MOSFETs.
 The TRACK pins are used for programming the output voltage ramp and voltage tracking during start-up or used for soft-starting the regulator.
 See the Applications Information section.

-The LTM4620 is internally compensated to be stable over all operating conditions.
-Table 4 provides a guide line for input and output capacitances for several operating conditions.
-The LTpowerCADTM will be provided for transient and stability analysis.
+The LTM4628 is internally compensated to be stable over all operating conditions.
+Table 2 provides a guideline for input and output capacitances for several operating conditions.
+LTpowerCADTM is available for transient and stability analysis.
 The V{FB} pin is used to program the output voltage with a single external resistor to ground.
 A differential remote sense amplifier is available for sensing the output voltage accurately on one of the outputs at the load point, or in parallel operation sensing the output voltage at the load point.